-Lean ground beef makes them a hearty meal on their own, or you might want to serve them along with your barbecue.
+Lean ground beef makes this a hearty meal on its own, or you might want to serve this along with your barbecue.

 The dish is made with four different kinds of beans, along with bacon, ground beef, and a number of sauces and flavorings.
 Your family and friends will love them.

 You could vary the beans in this dish.
 Black beans could replace the butter beans or kidney beans, or use great northern beans, navy beans, or chili beans in the recipe.